alan-turing-institute/data-safe-haven/safe_haven_management_environment/azure-runbooks/SHM-Build-Instructions.md

 ### Additional AAD Connect Configuration

-1. Open the `Synchronization Rules Editor` from the start menu on the SHMNPS VM.
+1. Open the `Synchronization Rules Editor` from the start menu
 2. Change the "Direction" drop down to "Outbound"
 3. Select the "Out to AAD - User Join" -> Click "Disable".
 Click edit.
 4. Click "Yes" for the "In the Edit Reserved Rule Confirmation" window